 This test is for primer residue.

-Tests for powder residue (distance determination) we do perform.
+Tests for powder residue on items (proximity determination) we do perform.

-Evidence for Distance Determination:
+Evidence for Proximity/Distance Determination:

 Distance Determination.

-Record position of cylinder, ammunition
+If a revolver: record position of cylinder and ammunition.
+For Semi-automatic: document condition of firearm as found (slide position, safety position, number and ammunition contained in magazine)

-Photograph scene and autopsy with scale
+Photograph scene and autopsy with a scale.
+If autopsy photos are taken, use scale and photograph at 90-degree angle from the surface.

 Garments - Dry first, lay flat on butcher paper, and roll or fold (prefer roll).

-Submit same gun and identical ammunition (different length barrel and different ammunition produce different results)
+Submit same gun and identical ammunition (different length barrel and different ammunition produce different results).
+The firearm and ammunition will be used for creating test panels.

 Submit incident report and autopsy report

-Tool Mark Comparative Test:
+Tool Mark Comparative examination

 Package in wrapped & taped paper to prevent loss of trace and damage to the surface of the tool.